China reports 19 imported COVID-19 cases | International

 - China

 The Chinese mainland reported 19 imported COVID-19 cases and one locally-transmitted infection on Saturday, Xinhua news agency reported.
-China's National Health Commission on Sunday said in its daily report on Sunday the newly-added local case was reported in Xilin Gol League, north China's Inner Mongolia Autonomous Region.
+China's National Health Commission on Sunday said in its daily report, the newly-added local case was reported in Xilin Gol League, north China's Inner Mongolia Autonomous Region.

 There were no new suspected cases or deaths from COVID-19, the commission said.
 Local media reports said the global COVID-19 pandemic remains at a high level, and the risk of imported cases continues to exist in China.
 (ANI)